Shocks without shock capturing: Information geometric regularization of finite volume methods for Navier--Stokes-like problems: Introduction

 Recent work by \citet{cao2023information} introduces the first regularization of compressible CFD that does not rely on viscosity.
 They first derive this \emph{information geometric regularization} (IGR) in the pressureless inviscid (Euler) case, and observe that shock formation amounts to the collision and merging of particle trajectories.
 They then change the geometry of particle motion such that trajectories cannot cross, but instead asymptotically approach each other (see \cref{fig:regularization}).
 This approach avoids the formation of grid-scale singularities while preserving post-shock behavior.

 When forces due to pressure and viscosity are included, IGR yields a regularized conservation law that replaces singular shocks with grid-scale smooth profiles at a user-defined scale.
 The higher-order grid-scale smoothness of these profiles yields robust solutions even at high Mach numbers (see \citet{wilfong2025simulating} for an application to a two-species Mach 14 flow).
 Because of its inviscid nature, this regularization has little impact on fine-scale features, such as turbulence or acoustic waves.
-In the unidimensional pressureless case, \citet{cao2024information} rigorously the existence of global smooth IGR solutions and their convergence to entropy solutions in the limit of vanishing regularization.
+In the unidimensional pressureless case, the entropic pressure equation reduces to $\Sigma / \rho - \alpha\,\partial_{x}\left(\Sigma / \rho\right) = 2\alpha\,(\partial_x u)^2$ and the regularized momentum equation reads $\partial_t (\rho u) + \partial_x(\rho u^2 + \Sigma) = 0$.
+This setting forms the starting point for the derivation of IGR by \citet{cao2023information}.
+In the unidimensional pressureless case, \citet{cao2024information} rigorously establish the existence of global smooth IGR solutions and their convergence to entropy solutions in the limit of vanishing regularization.
 Recent work of \citet{barham2025hamiltonian} investigates the connection between IGR and Hamilton regularizations as proposed by \citet{guelmame2022hamiltonian}.